20220856/RR-20220856.github.io/Information-Systems/Assignments/Application/Application-of-Information-Systems-to-Business-Brief.md

 ||Film_Classification|The Classification of the film|VARCHAR|||
 ||Film_IMDB|A link to the IMDB Rating/Review of the Film|VARCHAR|||

-For the Film Dataset, there are no referential constraints.
+For the Film Table, there are no referential constraints.
 The information regarding a film is not dependant on any other Data - it is fixed.

 ---

-## SoundSystem Dataset
+## SoundSystem Table

 |Entity|Attribute|Description|Data Type|PK/CK/FK|Cardinality|
 |:---:|---|---|---|---|:---:|